bra1nDump/ai-task-vscode/docs/multi-file-diff/fastXmlParsingLimitations.ts.md

      * From documentation
      * https://github.com/NaturalIntelligence/fast-xml-parser/blob/master/docs/v4/2.XMLparseOptions.md#stopnodes
      *
-     * Downside of using dynamic path like *.old-chunk:
+     * Downside of using dynamic path like *.range-to-replace:
      * Note that in practice this didn't even work at all giving error of:
-     * unexpected end of new-chunk where < is used in the new-chunk *
+     * unexpected end of replacement where < is used in the replacement *
      * Note that a stop node should not have same closing node in contents.
 Eg
      * <stop>